 It is a joy to witness the seemingly miraculous transformation of a defenseless newborn into an active and curious child and, ultimately, into a capable and independent adult.
 No two children develop exactly the same way, but the phases of child development are, for a healthy child, logical and predictable.
-Child development begins in the womb and involves the biological, psychological and emotional changes that occur in humans between birth and the end of adolescence.
-Childhood is divided into 3 stages of life that include early childhood, middle childhood and late childhood (pre-adolescence).
+Child development can be defined as the process by which a child changes over time.
+It covers the entire period from conception until an individual becomes a fully functional adult.

 It's a journey from total dependence to total independence.
 The development of the child begins in the womb.
 Here is a summary of the developmental stages that a healthy and typical child goes through in the first five years of life.
 Genetics, gender, nutrition, physical activity, health problems, environment, and hormones all play a role in a child's height and weight, and many can vary greatly from family to family.
 Social development is how children learn to develop relationships and cooperate with family, friends and teachers.